Jiri-Kremser/equoid-ui/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+Run the following commands in three separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./mvnw
+    make local-services
     yarn start

 [Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by